teambit/docs/docs/tutorials/bit-angular-tutorial.md

      > <username>.angular-tutorial/product-list@0.0.2
 ```

-Export it back to the collection:
+Export it back to the scope:

 ```shell
 $ bit export <username>.angular-tutorial
 exported 1 components to scope <username>.angular-tutorial
 ```

 Head to the component page on [bit.dev](https://bit.dev/).
 Here you can see that the component has a new version.
 The changes are also visible on the component playground.

 ## Get Component Updates